How to file a Maine annual report

 7. Submit payment and download confirmation: Pay the filing fee with a credit card and immediately download your confirmation document

 After completing your online filing, you'll receive an immediate confirmation page and email receipt.
 If you prefer paper filing, download the form from the same portal, complete identical information, write a check, and mail everything to the address provided.
-However, please note that mailed forms travel at postal speed, plus state processing, which typically takes weeks.
+Mailed forms travel at postal speed, plus state processing, which typically takes weeks.
+The SOS October 2025 announcement referenced general corporate filing processing times of 40 to 55 business days as of that point, though online annual report submissions are acknowledged immediately.
+Processing times are an SOS operational estimate and change over time; check the portal for current expectations.

 Due dates and deadlines

 If your business forms this year, your first report isn't due until next year's June 1 deadline.
 For example, a company created in 2025 files its first report between January 1 and June 1, 2026.
-Maine offers no extensions, so missing the deadline triggers late fees on June 2.
+This first-report timing reflects SOS guidance rather than an explicit "year-one exemption" written into statute.

 Filing fees